 an applet-based variable size-scale adventure for

 next to an ordinary staple.
-The model is of a
+Suspended across the grid you'll

 as well as zoom around on or even inside the